 Blood Tests: What You Need to Know

 If you refuse the saliva test or if police have reason to suspect you are impaired, they may require a blood test.
-Unlike saliva tests, which detect recent use, blood tests measure THC levels in your system over a longer period.
+Unlike saliva tests, which detect recent use, blood tests measure the amount of THC in your system.
 The “high-risk” threshold for blood THC levels is 3 ng/mL, which is relatively low.
 If your blood test exceeds this limit, you may face more serious penalties, including:

 Why Do We Need Roadside Drug Testing in NZ?

 Driving under the influence of drugs has always been a major road safety concern.
-The approved bill seeks to test for the present of a range of drugs and medications and serve as a deterrent, thereby decreasing the rates of driving under the influence of these drugs.
+The approved Bill seeks to test for the presence of a range of drugs and serve as a deterrent, thereby decreasing the rates of driving under the influence of these drugs.

-Currently, New Zealand police use a compulsory impairment test (CIT) if they suspect someone is driving under the influence.
-However, they need a ‘good cause to suspect’ the driver, and the CIT is far from perfect.
-This reduces the efficiency of roadside drug testing and makes it difficult to monitor drug-impaired drivers.
+Under the current system, New Zealand police use a compulsory impairment test (CIT) if they suspect someone is driving under the influence of drugs.
+However, they need a ‘good cause to suspect’ the driver is impaired, and the CIT is not perfect – making it difficult to measure drug-impaired drivers.

 How Long Does Medicinal Cannabis Stay in My System?